ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 Having a public roadmap with a clear plan and path will help keep me and users informed of what is likely coming next.
 You will know by the roadmap when Cinque is feature complete enough for your personal use cases.
 It also helps me have a strong and clear focus on what I should be working on.
 Instead of me being tempted to work on a shiny object that will be the most fun thing for me to work on, I'm making a loose contract with the user to build out future functionalities in a certain order.

-Unlike the developers of the past, I have the context of knowing where spreadsheet technology is moving towards.
-Not in the present future, but the past future.
-What I mean by that is that when VisiCalc was being written and decisions were made for things like how to design a function or a keyboard shortcut, I can compare their decisions with how Excel and Google Sheets evolved and make decisions that make it easier for me as the developer when I work on later features.

-In other words, when I am working on the VisiCalc release, I am not building an identical clone of VisiCalc.
+I am not building an exact clone of VisiCalc.
 If there is a more natural keyboard shortcut than what VisiCalc chose, I can choose the better option now.
 If there was some limitation that systems of the time had but are no longer constraints, then I don't need to make short term compromises, I can implement code that takes advantage of modern stacks.

 ## v1 - the VisiCalc Release